Thrilled to announce the launch of the holly Gaiman website!!

-Anonymous asked: Hi, I'm just an anonymous admirer and fellow queer mad hatter -- out of curiosity, when did you know you wanted to be a milliner?
+Anonymous said: Hi, I'm just an anonymous admirer and fellow queer mad hatter -- out of curiosity, when did you know you wanted to be a milliner?
 On a semi-related (and maybe too personal?) note, have you always identified as queer?
 Keep on being lovely :)

 Hey there fellow queer hatter!

 I stumbled across millinery a few years ago while procrastinating on my PHD applications.
 I took a week long course with Rose Cory(the queen mother’s milliner for 30 yrs!), just for fun, and ended up completely loving it.
 I never finished my PHD applications and instead ended up spending the next three years training as a milliner.
 I studied in London under Rose for a year and then I spent two years doing the HNC and HND programs at Kensington and Chelsea College.

 As for the queerness - I haven’t always externally identified as queer.
 I have pinballed between straight, lesbian, confused, bi….
 All over the place really.
 I hadn’t really known how to label myself because I didn’t feel like any of the normative lgb worked for me.
 I feel the most comfortable with queer because it is not gender binary.
 A lot of the people I have loved/love are on the trans* spectrum and other labels just don’t properly express my sexuality.
 Queer is inclusive, and that’s why I strive for.
 One of the first posts on my tumblr expresses queerness in the way I see and identify with it.

 The Ali Forney Center is the largest nationwide organization dedicated to LGBTQ homeless youth.

 There are currently 39 items on their Amazon wish list, most being undergarments like tank tops, plain tees, undies and chest binders for the youth they shelter.
 A majority of the items are less than $20 and the most expensive item is only $35.